dannormington/aws-cqrs/README.md

 - Lambda

 ## TODO
-- Add condition checks to ensure uniqueness when persisting to event store.
 - Add exception handling when querying/persisting to DynamoDB.
 - Add DynamoDB stream to publish to SQS thus eliminating logic needed to manually publish events.
 - Add handlers to update read tables based on SQS messages.